jejacks0n/teaspoon/README.md

 ## CI Support

 There's a few things that we're doing to make Teabag nicer on CI.
-The first is to create a timeout scenario where it will timeout if specs stop executing, and the second is to provide a reporter that is friendly for jUnit style XML.
+We'll be integrating a jUnit style XML reporter.

 More on this shortly....